chrisnevers/IoT-Project/README.md

 # IOT Project - Chris Nevers

-This project allows users to setup camera enabled Raspberry Pis on their home network and stream them from anywhere.
+This project allows users to setup camera enabled Raspberry Pis on their home network and stream their video from anywhere.
+The cameras will detect motion while streaming and store snapshots.
+These images can be viewed online.
+The images will then be deleted after a fixed number of days.

 This project provides the web server and instructions needed to run the web application on your own machine (given the correct hardware).

 # Software Inventory